ripple/dactyl/README.md

 The style checker reports readability scores based on several formulas implemented in the [textstat library](https://github.com/shivam5992/textstat).
 These can help you identify documents with a high proportion of big words and long sentences.

 > **Caution:** Readability formulas are not very smart.
 Trying to get a high readability score can actually decrease the clarity of your writing if you aren't mindful of other factors.
 Things readability formulas usually don't take into account include: brevity; complexity of the high-level structure; logical connections such as cause and effect; and precise use of language.
+They tend to score tables and bulleted lists badly even though those structure are very helpful for actual readability.

 By default, Dactyl prints the readability scores for each page as it analyzes them.
 The `-q` option hides this output.
 The summary at the end lists the average scores for all pages analyzed and the three pages with the worst Flesch Reading Ease scores.